kyrylo/pry-theme/README.md

 Description
 -----------

-Pry Theme is a plugin for [Pry][pry], which helps you to customize your Pry colors via `prytheme` files.
+Pry Theme is a plugin for [Pry][pry], which helps you to customise your Pry colors via `prytheme.rb` files.

 ![Railscasts](./screenshots/railscasts.png)
 ![Solarized](./screenshots/solarized.png)